 Agricultural equipment thieves usually can’t make a quick getaway.
 They have to drive through acres of farmland and miles of country roads to take stolen farm equipment to sell it.
 GPS tracking technology helps farmers keep tabs on their equipment 24/7, recording everywhere it goes, making recovery possible.

 And at the very least, GPS tracking equipment will lower the cost of insuring farm machines.

 Every tractor, combine, seeder, harvester, baler, trailer, plow, harrow, fertilizer spreader, ATV, UTV, and pickup needs its own GPS tracking system.
 Discreetly mounted where thieves won’t see it, GPS trackers provide constant location data to an app on the farmer’s iPhone or Android device, or to an asset tracking system installed on a computer.
-GPS Technologies makes sure that tracking devices and software are maintained in working order to protect every farm asset 24/7/365.
+GPS Technologies makes sure that fleet tracking devices and software are maintained in working order to protect every farm asset 24/7/365.

 Even with great insurance, losing farm equipment to theft can be a financial catastrophe.
 Don’t let this happen on your farm.
 GPS Technologies can help you find exactly the right devices to keep your investments secure.
 Call us at (847) 382-5107 or request a quote online.